stereum-dev/ethereum-node-web-docs/docs/02-guides/00-prerequisites/00-prerequisites-hardware-requirements.md

 ## Launcher Machine Hardware Requirements

-The launcher is used to connect, install and manage the node.
+The launcher is used to connect, install, and manage the node.
 It is less demanding in terms of hardware and can be operated on standard consumer hardware.

 ### Operating Systems Supported:
 - Windows